by Will Grumke June 01, 2022 8 min read

 1. What are you eating and drinking?

-2. How are you exercising your body?
+2. How are you exercising and moving your body?

 Don’t over-complicate this process by feeling like the only way to succeed is through a complex meal plan or complicated workouts.